Lower Hunter Recycled Water Initiative - Tree Planting for Carbon Offset

 Project Information:

 This project was established by the Hunter Water Corporation to directly offset the greenhouse gas emissions generated by the Lower Hunter Recycled Water Initiative.
 The plantings are strategically positioned on land owned by Hunter Water near critical regional water infrastructure, including Grahamstown Dam, Chichester Dam, and Irrawang Swamp.
-Ecological audits report that over 100,000 native trees were planted to sequester carbon over the project's lifespan.
+Ecological audits report that over 100,000 native trees were planted during the project's lifespan.
 Beyond carbon abatement, the reforestation has delivered significant environmental co-benefits, such as improved catchment soil stability, cleaner drinking water runoff, and restored native vegetation corridors for local wildlife.